 Meditation Tricks and Strategies

 For those who have never meditated before, it may seem a little strange.
 Where to begin?
-A good place to start is with taking a moment for meditation before tackling any new task.
-Close your eyes, slow your breathing and count your breaths.
+A good place to start is by taking a moment for meditation before tackling any new task.
+Close your eyes, slow your breathing, and count your breaths.
 Simply concentrate on your breath going in and out, your lungs contracting and expanding.
 Even three or four minutes of this can prepare your attention for the task at hand.

 An alternative is to let your senses guide you.
 Take a few moments to be still and to focus on sensory input all around you.
 What do you hear?
 What do you feel?